 What is sleep hygiene?

-“Sleep hygiene is made up of a number of contributing factors," says Silentnight’s sleep expert Dr. Nerina Ramlakhan.
-"This includes a good daily and nightly routine, a comfortable bedroom environment, our sleep schedule, bed comfort and the ability to switch off and relax when our head hits the pillow at night."
+Sleep hygiene is a set of rules that outlines how we can sleep better at night and it's made up of several contributing lifestyle and environmental factors, says physiologist and sleep specialist Dr Nerina Ramlakhan.
+"It includes instructions for a good daily and nightly routine, a comfortable bedroom environment, a sleep schedule, bed comfort, and the ability to switch off and relax when our head hits the pillow at night."

-Sleep and rest are required to strengthen the immune system which helps us to fight off all kinds of germs and infections.
-If sleeping becomes irregular, the immune system weakens and makes us more vulnerable to illness and infection.
+- Weakened immunity: "Sleep and rest are required to strengthen the immune system, which helps us fight off all kinds of infections.
+If sleeping becomes irregular, the immune system weakens and makes us more vulnerable to illness and infection."

-Prolonged difficulty sleeping can result in irritability and tetchiness, as well as more long-term mental health problems, such an anxiety symptoms and depression.
+- Negative mood: "Prolonged sleeping difficulties can result in irritability and tetchiness, as well as more long-term mental health problems, such as anxiety and depression."